 Guardian - The court may appoint a guardian for an individual if the person is unable to make decisions about his or her own life.

-Income Maintenance Agency - Staff from the income maintenance agency determine an individual's financial eligibility for Medicaid, Family Care, and other public benefits.
+Income Maintenance Agency - Staff from the income maintenance agency determine financial eligibility for Medicaid, Family Care, and other public benefits.